NaifZaghmout/Drive-safe-quiz-game/README.md

   - Containes a header.
   - Contains an image in the center .
   - An orange back-ground color.
-  - About the quiz game secation.
+  - Contain About the quiz game secation.
   - Contain a test form.